glasgowm148/ergonaut-handbook/home.md

 # Welcome to ergonaut.space
-ergonaut.space is the community wiki of the Ergo blockchain, a guide translating how to use and the underlying technical details of the Ergo blockchain into easy to understand language for non-technical people.
+ergonaut.space is the community wiki of the Ergo blockchain which showcases the possibilities and details of Ergo for non-technical people.
 If you are a developer or advanced user of cryptocurrencies, [docs.ergoplatform](http://docs.ergoplatform.org/) on GitHub may be a more appropriate source of information.

 ## What is Ergo?
 Ergo is the next generation of blockchain and brings unstoppable smart money designed to be used by ordinary people.